BATCH-OLMS/Devops_Project-OLMS/README.md

 * Pre Condition:

-1. User should have logged into Online LMS
+1. User should have logged into Online Learning Management System

 * Input: